 Currency: The currency used in Costa Barcelona is the Euro (€).

 Local time: Costa Barcelona is one hour ahead of GMT/UK time.

 Tourist information: Further Costa Barcelona tourist information can be found at http://www.spain.info/en_GB/que-quieres/destinos-playa/costas/costa_de_barcelona.html

-Visa & Health: Before you travel, visit https://www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday to Costa Barcelona.
+Visa and health: Before you travel, visit https://www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday to Costa Barcelona.